mattgabor/SpeakUp/README.md

 ###Speak Up!

-Website link: speak-up-euro.eu-gb.mybluemix.net

-Inspiration

-A passion for great public speaking, and a desire to empower others to overcome their fear of it.
+Link to webapp: http://goo.gl/De5kbU (use chrome)

-How it works
+##How it works

-Uses IBM Watson's Speech to Text and Personality Insights services to create a personalized analysis of your public speaking performance, all hosted on the IBM Bluemix cloud.
+Speak Up uses IBM Watson's Speech to Text and Personality Insights services to create a personalized analysis of your public speaking performance, all hosted on the IBM Bluemix cloud.

-Challenges I ran into

-Manipulating IBM Watson's personality attributes, creating post/get requests to pass JS objects between pages, manipulating UI elements, and lack of sleep.

-Accomplishments that I'm proud of

-Merged two services from Watson, wrote ajax calls to manipulate node data, built a clean UI.

-What I learned

-Two new languages and a framework, Node.JS, Jade, and Express.
-Also learned how to use POST and GET requests, and incorporate an API.
-Learned how to use IBM Bluemix and Watson Services.

-What's next for Speak Up

-Virtual Reality Public Speaking Simulation, analysis of results in front of a crowd vs. on your own.

-Built With

-git
-github
+##Instructions
+Step 1) Record a speech for at least 45 seconds

+Step 2) Speak Up will analyze your speech and personality traits

+Step 3) Receive improvement reccomendations from Speak Up and try again!

+##Technologies used

+node.js
+express.js
 jade
-javascript
-node.js
-html5
 css3
-express.js
 watson
 bluemix
 cloud-foundry

+MIT Open Source License Pending.